Stubs and Symbolic Links

 - Object Storage – Less frequently accessed data that’s great for storing unstructured data, lower cost than commonly used NAS/SAN.

-- Cloud – Long-term archival for data that is almost never accessed.
+- Cloud Data Storage – Long-term archival for data that is almost never accessed.

-Most data generated today is unstructured – videos, audio, genomics data, seismic data, documents, IoT data, electronic design data are all examples of unstructured data.
-Unstructured data is growing rapidly, and needs to be managed efficiently across different tiers of storage.
+Unstructured data is growing rapidly, and needs to be managed efficiently across different tiers of data storage

 Data is moved and managed by computer systems using several tools or protocols, ranging from the industry standard to proprietary.
-Moving, copying or archiving data requires a thoughtful approach, and most businesses have different needs and priorities for each.
+Moving, copying, tiering or archiving data requires a thoughtful approach, and most businesses have different needs and priorities for each.
 Regardless, there are some commonalities and salient differences to understand.

-This document discusses two common methods of preserving information in a file system when data is moved or copied to a new location to provide seamless, transparent archival without such disrupton.
+Here we review two common methods of preserving information in a file system when data is moved or copied to a new location to provide seamless, transparent tiering and archival without such disruption.

 There are several problems with this approach that stem from the fact that stubs are proprietary and static.
 The biggest problem is that if the stub file is corrupted or deleted, the moved data gets orphaned.

 Stubs are proprietary, so you need either storage agents so each storage can understand the stub, or a proprietary interface to each storage.
 This means they are not portable, and managing revisions of stubs along with storage upgrades or migrations is time consuming, cumbersome, and error-prone.
 Since stubs are proprietary, adding storage agents impacts the data path of both hot and cold data which is also undesirable as it can cause performance degradation of hot data and metadata.